 Iron behavior and bioavailability in sub-aerial runoff into the Ross Sea

 In the Southern Ocean (SO) there is an excess of macronutrients, yet limited primary production due to iron limitation or co-limitation.
-Thus the addition of iron (Fe) can greatly affect the cycles of biochemically important elements, increase primary production, and affect the structure and composition of phytoplankton communities in the SO.
-This process is globally significant, as increased Fe fertilization leads to increased carbon sequestration which acts as a negative feedback to increased atmospheric pCO2.
+Thus the addition of iron (Fe) can greatly affect the cycles of biochemically important elements, increase primary production and affect the structure and composition of phytoplankton communities in the SO.
+This process is globally significant, as increased Fe fertilization leads to increased carbon sequestration which acts as a negative feedback to increased atmospheric partial pressure of carbon dioxide (pCO2).
 One source of potentially bioavailable Fe to the coastal regions of the SO is from direct sub-aerial stream discharge in ice-free areas, a source that may become more important in a warming climate.
 Thus it is imperative to understand the source, nature, potential fate, and flux of Fe to the SO if better predictive models are to be developed.
-This project investigates in-stream processes controlling dissolved Fe in streams draining into the Ross Sea, including photoreduction, low temperatures, and complexation with organic matter.
+This project investigates in-stream processes controlling dissolved Fe in streams draining into the Ross Sea, including photoreduction, low temperatures and complexation with organic matter.
 The project follows up on the iron work performed by Sydney Olund (M.S., 2017) as part of her Master’s work.
 Dr. Gardner, PhD student Melisa Diaz, and MS student Adolfo Calero began this project in the fall of 2019 with field work at New Harbor camp, located along two streams on the coast of Taylor Valley, Antarctica.

 Subglacial Antarctic Lakes Scientific Access (SALSA): Integrated Study of Carbon Cycling in Hydrologically-active Subglacial Environments